 PURPOSE

 Oil spill incidents attract significant public concern that drives the desire from members of the public to assist with the response.
-However, to be done safely and effectively, much of the work completed as part of the incident response requires technical skills and training that the general public lacks.
+However, to be done safely and effectively, much of the work completed as part of the incident response requires technical skills and training that the general public cannot provide.
 Hence, a plan is needed to guide the public’s desire to help towards safe and productive tasks and away from unsafe and potentially counterproductive activities.
 A large portion of these volunteers have a desire to assist with the recovery and rehabilitation of oiled wildlife.
-This plan defines the process by which clear expectations can be set for the use of volunteers and, as needed, volunteers may be safely and effectively trained and incorporated into the oil spill response for Incident/Exercise Name.
+This plan defines the process by which clear expectations can be set for the use of volunteers and, as needed, enable volunteers to be be safely and effectively trained and incorporated into the oil spill response for Incident/Exercise Name.

 SCOPE